knightxr/student-grade-management-system/README.md

 * **Signup/Reset:** Both require the **administrator password** for authorisation (typed by a teacher/admin).
 * If you need to set/reset the admin password manually, update `tblUsers.passwordHash` for username `admin` or use the reset screen if you know the current admin password.

+> For demonstration purposes, the default Administrator password is simply `admin`.
+Same goes for both username and password for login if you don't want to create an account.
 > Passwords are stored with a **simple educational hash** (see `CredentialManager`).
 For a real app, use BCrypt/Argon2.

 ---